Zedran/neng/README.md

 Symbols are used to specify transformation parameters for words within a phrase.
 Package constants are designed to work with "single-word" methods.

-Some verbs are not correctly transformed into their past forms and gerund.
-Predicting when to double the final consonant has proven difficult.
+Some verbs may not be correctly transformed into their past forms and gerund.
+If your favourite verb is not modified as expected, feel free to open a new issue.
+Even a single incorrectly formed verb could reveal a pattern I have missed while analysing the word database.

 ## Attributions